Ivannnnnnnnnnnn/wave/README.md

 **Cheat currently has some functions that kind of work but are unsafe**

-## Wave - Combat Surf Cheat Features
+## Wave - Universal roblox cheat for multiple games

 ### Planned features
 - **Aimbot**